apache/yunikorn-core/docs/design/resilience.md

 ### Workflow

 Scheduler core has no notion of "state", which means it does not know if it is under recovering.
-It is too complex to main a series of `scheduler states` in both core and shim, because we must keep them in-sync.
+It is too complex to maintain a series of `scheduler states` in both core and shim, because we must keep them in-sync.
 However, if we live under a simple assumption: **scheduler core only responses requests, the correction of requests is ensured by shim according its current state**.
 The design becomes much simpler.
 This way, the shim maintains a state machine like below.
 When